AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Pseudo Miracle | Because of You
+Early | Veil of Tears | The Lonely Moon / Because of You (F5) Mid | Memory / Mad King's Mask / Forget-Me-Not | Because of You / The Lonely Moon (F13+)
-Mid | Memory / Mad King's Mask / Rainbow of Absence | Falling in Past Light Late | Key to the Deep | Falling in Past Light
+Late | Tin Flask or Key to the Deep | The Lonely Moon

 !!! note
-    Because of You start will give you the opportunity to grab Truth + Inspiration by F7 doubles.
-This changes the purpose of reset start.
-Explained further below.
+    The Lonely Moon will help guaranteeing F4 double.
+After, switch it out for Because of You at F5 Shop.
+Then, switch it back for The Lonely Moon after F12.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | AE | LE
-Mid | AE | LE
+Mid | AE | BK
-Late | AE | LE
+Late | AE | BR

 !!! note
-    LE is really appreciated here due to SoE having SP problems.
+    Remember to switch BK in by F10 just before Heimdall fight.
+Without BK, you'll have a really hard time against Heimdall otherwise.
+Then, you can switch her out for BR if you already have SP Regen covered.

 ####<p align="center">Elysia - Signet of ■■</p>